Bachelor of Arts (Counselling)

 CNSL21100 Foundational Counselling Theories

-CNSL21120 Emotional and Behavioural Responses
+CNSL21120 Emotional & Behavioural Responses

 CNSL21130 Advanced Counselling Skills